opencomputeproject/SAI/doc/sai-ptf/fdb_test_plan.md

 - test_non_bgPort_no_learn: Verify if MAC addresses are not learned on the port when the port is not a bridge port.
 - test_new_vlan_member_learn: Verify newly added VLAN members can learn.
 - test_remove_vlan_member_no_learn: Verify no MAC addresses are learned on the removed vlan member.
-- test_no_learn_invalidate_vlan: Verify no MAC addresses are learned on invalidate vlan member.
+- test_no_learn_invalidate_vlan: Verify no MAC addresses are learned on invalidate vlan ID.
 - test_no_learn_broadcast_src: Verify broadcast mac address is learned.
 - test_no_learn_multicast_src: Verify multicast mac address is learned.